 11. Implement a new rebate accounting solution

 The best way to improve your rebate accounting processes?
 For absolute precision, consider implementing rebate management software that automates both reporting and alert processes to ensure that no opportunities for discounts and rebates are missed.
-These solutions are specifically designed to meet the needs of organisations with high numbers of supplier agreements containing complex deals elements.
+These solutions are specifically designed to meet the needs of organizations with high numbers of supplier agreements containing complex deals elements.

 Enable’s rebate management software systemizes the entire rebate accounting process from negotiation to claim and ensures accurate, timely, efficient operation for all trading partners.
-By storing, processing and analysing every tiny detail about deals, Enable acts as a platform for mutually profitable growth.
+By storing, processing and analyzing every tiny detail about deals, Enable acts as a platform for mutually profitable growth.